raka747/CS7641notes/Supervised Learning 7 - Computational Learning Theory.md

 ### Error of h

-Traianing error: Fraction of training examples misclassified by h True error: Fraction of examples that would be misclassified on a sample drawn from D
+Training error: Fraction of training examples misclassified by h True error: Fraction of examples that would be misclassified on a sample drawn from D

 Mathematically: